Diseases & Conditions

 Stage 3: Thawing

 The causes of frozen shoulder are not fully understood.
-There is no clear connection to arm dominance or occupation.
+There is no clear connection to arm dominance (the dominant arm is the arm you prefer to use for most tasks) or occupation.
 A few factors may put you more at risk for developing frozen shoulder.

 Diabetes.
 Frozen shoulder occurs much more often in people with diabetes.
 The reason for this is not known.
 In addition, diabetic patients with frozen shoulder tend to have a greater degree of stiffness that continues for a longer time before "thawing."